RosettaCommons/documentation/scripting_documentation/RosettaScripts/RosettaScripts.md

 OUTPUT
 ------

-The top-level OUTPUT tag allows for setting certain output options
+The top-level OUTPUT tag allows for setting certain output options.

+The OUTPUT tag must be the very last tag before the closing </ROSETTASCRIPTS> tag.

 ### scorefxn